gitter-badger/Revised-CommAI-env/README.md

 https://nat.org/aigrant-get-5-000-for-your-open-source-ai-project-1118dd7db083

-I subscribe to Nat' feed via Medium: https://medium.com Nat is one a number of writers who's work publishes on Medium which I there make time to read when I see a new post.
+I subscribe to Nat' feed via Medium: https://medium.com Nat is one a number of writers who's work publishes on Medium which I make time to read when I see a new post.

 ## Week One Progress Report